-Second, abstract information processing at this stage is paramount, as acquisition decisions can involve a great amount of ambiguous data, which induces the risk of information overload for executives (McDonald et al., 2008; Steinbach, Holcomb, Holmes, Devers, & Cannella, 2017).
+Second, abstract information processing at this stage is paramount, since acquisition decisions can involve a great amount of ambiguous data, which may result in information overload for executives (McDonald et al., 2008; Steinbach, Holcomb, Holmes, Devers, & Cannella, 2017).
 Indeed, abstract thinking is required to make sense of and develop the strategic rationale underlying uncertain strategic decisions (Gioia & Chittipeddi, 1991; Schwenk, 1984).

-Further, acquiring executives must make projections of the future prospects for a potential acquisition, including for potential targets for which they have less-detailed information (Chakrabarti & Mitchell, 2013).
+Further, acquiring executives must make projections of the future prospects for a potential acquisition, including for potential targets they have less-detailed information about (Chakrabarti & Mitchell, 2013).
 A high-level construal can facilitate this by allowing them to construct "hypothetical alternative scenarios of future events" (Liberman & Trope, 2008: 1201).

 Third, with an inclination for desirability and gain (Liberman & Trope, 1998), executives will focus on the potential value from acquiring a given target and give genuine consideration to a broader set of possible targets.
-Their focus on what is desirable about each possible target leads executives to consider the potential gains that could result from an acquisition (cf. Liberman, Trope, & Wakslak, 2007), and helps them avoid prematurely ruling out plausible but risky or unfamiliar options that more loss-sensitive executives would reject (cf. Dunegan, 1993).
+Their focus on what is desirable about each possible target leads executives to consider the potential gains that could result from an acquisition (cf. Liberman, Trope, & Wakslak, 2007) and helps them avoid prematurely ruling out plausible but risky or unfamiliar options that more loss-sensitive executives would reject (cf. Dunegan, 1993).
 Executives considering a broad range of options, and thus more potential targets, will have a greater likelihood of finding optimal acquisition matches (Kahneman & Lovallo, 1993).

-Importantly, executives still need to maintain a certain level of flexibility and make construal shifts within this early portion of the pre-acquisition stage, as there are likely to be occasional information processing demands that require a low-level construal.
-For example, executives must engage in some information-gathering and assessment early in the pre-acquisition stage that requires a low-level construal and, thus, occasionally necessitates downward construal shifts (e.g., to identify a specific target asset or capability that might be valuable; Seth, 1990; Shelton, 1988).
-That said, overly relying on a low-level construal early in the pre-acquisition stage tends to be problematic for acquiring executives.
-In doing so, executives would focus on what is happening now (Liberman & Trope, 2008), causing them to overlook the future needs of their organization and may bias executives to preserve the status quo and actively block major strategic changes (such as those brought on by acquisitions;

-Packer, Fujita, & Herman, 2013).
-Further, executives relying on a low-level construal would be prone to acquisitions based on psychologically close opportunities that they perceive to be less risky, such as those stemming from social or geographic similarities or outside pressures rather than sound strategic justification (Kim & Finkelstein, 2009; McNamara, Haleblian, & Dykes, 2008).
-Executives operating with a low-level construal, therefore, may fail to move beyond what they believe are high probability targets, causing them to limit their target search and increasing the likelihood that they miss targets with the desirable strategic fit.
+Importantly, executives still need to maintain a certain level of flexibility and make construal shifts within this early portion of the preacquisition stage, since there are likely to be occasional information processing demands that require a low-level construal.
+For example, executives must engage in some information gathering and assessment early in the preacquisition stage that requires a low-level construal and, thus, occasionally necessitates downward construal shifts (e.g., to identify a specific target asset or capability that might be valuable; Seth, 1990; Shelton, 1988).
+That said, overly relying on a lowlevel construal early in the preacquisition stage tends to be problematic for acquiring executives.
+In doing so executives focus on what is happening now (Liberman & Trope, 2008), causing them to overlook the future needs of their organization, and it may bias executives to preserve the status quo and actively block major strategic changes (such as those brought on by acquisitions; Packer, Fujita, & Herman, 2013).
+Further, executives relying on a low-level construal are prone to make acquisitions based on psychologically close opportunities that they perceive to be less risky, such as those stemming from social or geographic similarities or outside pressures, rather than sound strategic justification (Kim & Finkelstein, 2009; McNamara, Haleblian, & Dykes, 2008).
+Executives operating with a low-level construal, therefore, may fail to move beyond what they believe are high-probability targets, causing them to limit their target search and increasing the likelihood they will miss targets with the desirable strategic fit.

-Proposition 4: To effectively manage the early parts of the pre-acquisition stage, executives must a) primarily adopt a high-level construal, and b) occasionally shift to a low-level construal.
+Proposition 4: To effectively manage the early parts of the preacquisition stage, executives must (a) primarily adopt a high-level construal and (b) occasionally shift to a low-level construal.